Becoming fully co-educational

 learn

 Perennially outstanding annual results at A Level and GCSE are just one element of our academic reputation.
-Around 25% of our Sixth Form gain offers for Oxford and Cambridge, and almost all pupils go on to prestigious universities in the UK and abroad.
+About a quarter of our Sixth Form pupils take up places at Oxford, Cambridge and Ivy League universities, and almost all pupils go on to prestigious destinations in the UK and abroad.
 We achieve all this not by teaching to the curriculum, but by reaching far beyond it.

 A place to